H7O/DB2RestAPI/README.md

 1. Create a sample database and name it `test`, then run the SQL script below to create a sample `contacts` table within the `test` database that you just created.

-> **Note**: Download and install either SQL Server Developer Edition or SQL Server Express if you don't have SQL Server installed on your machine
+> **Note**: Download and install either SQL Server Developer Edition or SQL Server Express if you don't have SQL Server installed on your machine.
+Other databases (PostgreSQL, MySQL, SQLite, Oracle) are also supported—see the [Supported Databases](#supported-databases) section for configuration details.

 ```sql
 CREATE TABLE [dbo].[contacts] (